 Gregory Allen Bradshaw (left) & Kenneth Lee Grauman II (right)

-Investigators believe Grauman is with Brittany Rector, 17, while Bradshaw is with Laura Grauman, 29.
+Police believe the two are traveling with their girlfriends, Brittany Rector, 17, and Laura Grauman, 29.
 She is Kenneth Grauman's cousin.
 Police have not been able to locate either woman.